rjrudin/ml-multiline-record-ingest-starter/README.md

 ## How do I try this out?

-To try this out locally with the default configuration for H2, just do the following:
+To try this out locally, just do the following:

 1. Clone this repo
 1. Verify you have ML 8+ or ML 9+ installed locally and that port 8000 (the default one) points to the Documents database